Stroke Alliance for Europe

 Visit the WSO website for more information.

 We support Change4Life, the government campaign that promotes a healthy and active lifestyle which may help to prevent life-threatening illnesses like stroke, heart disease and some cancers.
 You can significantly reduce your risk of stroke by making some simple lifestyle changes, such as those recommended by Change4Life.

-We are particularly involved with Change4Life’s Walk4Life and Bike4Life activities and promote these messages at some of our key walking and cycling events, such as Step Out for Stroke and the Thames Bridges Bike Ride.
+We are particularly involved with Change4Life’s Walk4Life and Bike4Life activities and promote these messages at some of our key walking and cycling events.

 We also support Change4Life by distributing relevant literature and messages to our own supporters wherever relevant.